codatio/codat-docs/docs/auth-flow/overview.md

 We suggest using Link for best results, which can be [embedded within your app](/auth-flow/authorize-embedded-link).
 However, where you need full control of the flow, you can use our API to [build your own authorization journey](/auth-flow/build/build-your-own-authorization-journey).

+## Link in practice

+Our auth flow solution supports many real-life applications and scenarios that you can levarage regardless of the auth flow approach you choose.

+- **Asynchronous use of Link**

+In your customer's organization, the person signing up with Codat may not have the credentials for the integration platform they want to connect.
+To enable them to proceed and explore the product, you can make the the authorization step optional.

+Later, approach them with a request to authorize and provide them with an option to authorize themselves, or invite someone else.
+This can be done via email, or within your product.
+If the user chooses to invite someone else, this will share the Link URL with the stakeholder who has the credentials for the relevant platform.

+This way, users do not have to share credentials with each other, and the user with platform access can complete the authorization asynchronously.

 ## Pitfalls

 :::note Device compatibility